You’ll be surprised to learn that some skincare and haircare ingredients may not be doing you any favour.

 Sodium Lauryl Sulfate

-To make the creams smell nice, brands add frahgrances to them.
+To make the creams smell nice, brands add fragrances to them.
 That rose perfume?
 It could be a mix of up to 3,000 different chemicals.
 Their function is to cover the smell of chemicals used in the product or just to make use more pleasant.
-Here’s what we are not told.
-Ingredients may say parfum was used, but the actual chemicals used are not disclosed to the buyer.
+Here’s what we are not told: Ingredients may say parfum was used, but the actual chemicals used are not disclosed to the buyer.
 Fragrances are linked to a shocking number of health risks.
 Across multiple research studies, chemicals used to make perfume are classified as allergens, hormone disruptors, asthma triggers and neurotoxins.
 Basically, they are toxic.
-So look out for fragrance free products next time.
+So look out for fragrance-free products next time.

-If you are worried about a particular product, or would like to learn just how "natural" you skincare actually is, you can use the Environmental Working Group's search engine.
-Thousands of products are listed and analysed to show you just how toxic they may be.
+If you are worried about a particular product or would like to learn just how "natural" your skincare actually is, you can use the Environmental Working Group's search engine.
+Thousands of products are listed and analyzed to show you just how toxic they may be.